 The other funds may also be of assistance.

-- The Military Families Fund provides emergency support to still serving and former military families when events related to the conditions of military service disrupt normal family life.
+- Emergency and Distress Loans/Grants provides emergency support to still serving and former military families when events related to the conditions of military service disrupt normal family life.

 - The Hospital Comforts Fund provides support to hospitalized CAF members with access to basic comforts of home such as newspapers, access to television and internet and commissary goods.

-For more information on any of these funds, please visit the Canadian Forces Morale and Welfare Services website6.
+For more information on any of these funds, please visit the Support Our Troops website6.